stratosonde/docs/_posts/2025-11-25-ceramic-capacitor-bank-extreme-cold-validation.md

 This sets the absolute floor for the cascade architecture at approximately **-65°C**, independent of capacitor sizing, thermal management, or any other engineering mitigation.

-**Next Steps:**

-1. **Increase ceramic bank to 600-800 μF** to maintain Vmin > 2.5V during transmission (straightforward)
-2. **Focus thermal management on keeping batteries above -55°C** (the supercap-to-ceramic transition point)
-3. **Accept -65°C as a hard electrochemical limit**—no engineering can overcome a battery that produces insufficient voltage

 The cascading power architecture works.
 The ceramics are validated.
-The fundamental limit is now known: it's not capacitor failure, it's battery voltage collapse.
+With a 1.5 mF ceramic bank, the production Stratosonde will maintain SF7 transmission capability from -55°C (where the supercap fails) to -65°C (where battery voltage collapse sets a hard electrochemical limit).
 Design accordingly.

 ---